4 in 10 Republicans say Jan. 6 was very violent: poll - NewsBreak

 Democrats, however, see circumstances in an entirely different light.
 According to the poll, 87% of Democrats said that the events at the Capitol on Jan.
 6 were extremely or very violent, while only 1% said they were not very or not at all violent.

-Overall, 64% of respondents said the events were extremely or very violent, and 14% said they were not very violent or not violent at all.Jan.
-6 committee prepares to go public as findings mount
+Overall, 64% of respondents said the events were extremely or very violent, and 14% said they were not very violent or not violent at all.Schumer: Senate to vote on filibuster change on voting bill

 The results were published just days before the U.S. is set to mark the one-year anniversary of the deadly Jan.
 6 riots, which have since deepened polarization in the U.S.